junxit/us-congress-bills-111/metadata.md

 - 2010-03-24 — The previous question was ordered pursuant to the rule. (consideration: CR H2309)
 - 2010-03-25 — Received in the Senate.
 - 2010-05-07 — Read twice and referred to the Committee on Appropriations.
+- 2010-05-13 — Committee on Appropriations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-05-14 — Committee on Appropriations.
+Reported by Senator Inouye with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 111-188.
+- 2010-05-14 — Committee on Appropriations.
+Reported by Senator Inouye with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 111-188.
+- 2010-05-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 376.